Richard Greenbury: Marks and Spencer

-Greenbury's stay at Lillywhites was short lived.
+Greenbury's stay at Lillywhites was short-lived.
 He later accepted a management trainee position at Marks and Spencer, who fortunately did not require A-levels for their programme.
 His hard work was soon recognised by Simon, Lord Marks, and he was taken under the wing of the founding father's son.
-Mark's dubbed Greenbury "Big Fellah", and soon moved him to head office as a trainee merchandiser and personal assistant to his son in law.
+Marks moved Greenbury to head office as a trainee merchandiser and personal assistant to his son in law.

 It was in men's knitwear where Greenbury made his name in the early 1960s, shortly after his marriage to first wife Siân Hughes in 1959.
-As noted by Marks, "Rick", as he soon became known, was a retailer through and through.
-Spotting the trend towards casual menswear Greenbury formed a strong friendship with Harry Djanogoly, who ran the knitwear company Nottingham Manufacturing, and transformed the then unknown aisle in every Marks and Spencer store into a profits power house for the company.
+Spotting the trend towards casual menswear, Greenbury formed a friendship with Harry Djanogoly, who ran the knitwear company Nottingham Manufacturing, and transformed the then unknown aisle in every Marks and Spencer store into a profits power house for the company.
 This reputedly got Djanogoly his knighthood and Greenbury his promotion.

-By 1972, Greenbury had been made the youngest director in the company's history, only twenty years after being welcomed by the business.
-Then, at the age of forty-one, Greenbury was made a managing director, and by 1978 he had worked in every area of the business; including food, and property, as well as clothing.
+By 1972, Greenbury had been made the youngest director in the company's history.
+At the age of forty-one, he was made a managing director, and by 1978 he had worked in every area of the business, including food and property.
 In 1984, shortly after becoming chairman, Derek Rayner decided it was time to outline his immediate successor, and, in 1988, Greenbury took his place as chief executive.
 In 1991, he was promoted again, becoming executive chairman, in keeping with Marks and Spencer's business traditions.

 Despite later criticism, when the company smashed the £1 billion profit barrier in 1997, the City sang Greenbury's praises; although the impact of his tenure became the subject of intrigue in the aftermath of the downturn.
 For every year that Greenbury was in charge, Marks and Spencer held more than twice the clothing market of any other high street name, and even after the crash, and Greenbury's departure, they remained the only retailer holding over 10% of the market.

+His management style was described as "autocratic" and "abrasive"; "many people would go so far as to call him a bully".

 In 1997, Greenbury received an honorary doctorate from Heriot-Watt University.

 The Greenbury Committee

 In 1995, Greenbury led a CBI committee which made recommendations on executive remuneration.
 The Greenbury Report, as it was widely known, has had longstanding implications for the method and scale of remuneration policy in UK PLCs.
-The committee included other notable senior industrialists of the time, such as Sir Deny Henderson, Sir Iain Vallance and Sir Michael Angus.
+The committee included other senior industrialists, such as Denys Henderson, Iain Vallance, Baron Vallance of Tummel and Michael R. Angus.